j10wy/hangman-cli/readme.md

 # Play a regular game
 npm start

-# The word will be displayed when the game starts use this to test the game
+# The word will be displayed when the game starts.
+Use this to test the game.
 npm run test
 ```